Boston University is building the city’s largest carbon-neutral, fossil fuel-free building

 The city of Boston has a goal to be carbon neutral by 2050, but Boston University, which occupies 135 acres of the city, aims to be carbon neutral by 2040.
-It’s not because the school is competitive, explains BU sustainability director Dennis Carlberg, but because if BU doesn’t accomplish that first, there’s no way the city will hit its goal in time.
+It’s not because the school is competitive, explains Dennis Carlberg, associate vice president for university sustainability at BU, but because if BU doesn’t accomplish that first, there’s no way the city will hit its goal in time.
 It’s not just municipal buildings that need to be carbon neutral, it’s the whole city, and BU is banking on a new building now in the works on campus to help the school and the city reach that goal.

 BU’s new Center for Computing and Data Sciences, designed by KPMB Architects, will include a bevy of environmentally friendly initiatives.
 The 19-story building will be carbon neutral and fossil fuel-free, with no gas lines connected to the building.
 Instead, 31 geothermal wells, each 1,500 feet deep, will heat and cool the system via a ground-source heat exchange.
 Much like a refrigerator compressor pulls heat out of the fridge, the water will pull heat out of the building as it goes down the pipes in the summer, and then bring heat from the Earth into the building in the winter.